Blood-Soul/Operating-System-Task-Manager-Emulator/README.md

 # Operating-System-Task-Manager-Emulator
-A time-sharing operating system based on a buddy system and dynamic linear priority growth,
+A time-sharing operating system based on a buddy system and dynamic linear priority growth